open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Background box__

 __Names vs types__ -- Items in OpenSesame have a name and a type.
 The name and type can be the same, but they are usually not.
-For example, a `sketchpad` item can have the name *my_target_sketchpad*.
+For example, a SKETCHPAD item can have the name *my_target_sketchpad*.
 To make this distinction clear, we will use `monospace` to indicate item types, and *italics* to indicate names.

 __Tip__ -- The 'Extended template' is a good starting point for many experiments.
 It already contains the basic structure of a trial-based experiment.